-Comparative literature is the international, interdisciplinary study of literary and other texts as modes of human expression.
+Comparative literature is the international, interdisciplinary study of literature and other media as modes of human expression.
 Courses in Comparative Literature examine literary works from many national traditions, and also study the relations between literature and the other arts.
-The Comparative perspective includes insights from philosophy, history, linguistics, sociology, the media, and the other human sciences.
+The comparative perspective includes insights from philosophy, history, linguistics, sociology, the media, and the other human sciences.

 The Comparative Literature Department at UMass Amherst offers personalized academic major tracks as well as a large array of comprehensive and unique courses.
-We in the Comparative Literature Department are dedicated to our students' academic growth and advancement, which we manifest in our in depth programing as well as our student centric advising and support.
+We in the Comparative Literature Department are dedicated to our students' academic growth and advancement, which we manifest in our programing as well as our student-centered advising and support.

 Our 100 and 200 level courses are open to everyone.
 Courses at the 300-500 levels are more specialized: Comparative Literature and Foreign Language majors have the opportunity to use the languages they are studying by reading the original texts.
-300-400 level courses are open to all students with language proficiency.
-For more information on our courses, see our course list.
+None of our courses, however, have any prerequisites, so anyone can feel free to check out a 300-level course!